Here you will find some of the best ideas for smart plugs. This article covers a list containing both common, and unique uses.

 A highly compatible smart plug that is easy to set up and use.
 It also provides outstanding value for the price.
 It continues to be the best smart plug, and the most reliable, out of the several we have tested over time.

 Recommended Smart Power Strip

-Provides an excellent array of features.
+It provides an excellent array of features.
 The app is one of the best compared to its competitors.

 In conclusion to the list of smart plug uses

 Other uses include operating plug-in air conditioners, heat pumps or heaters.
 The same can be applied to desk and floor standing fans.